Pages

 even to myself,

-curls me into myself and away from healthy thought and action.
+sends me away from healthy thought and action.

 To admit